-ISBE intends to align the SLFS requirement with its only other school-level financial report - the Site-Based Expenditure Report.
+ISBE has aligned the SLFS requirement with its only other school-level financial report - the Site-Based Expenditure Report.
 Most districts in the state use ISBE's online tool to upload general ledger data and complete SBER within the IWAS.
-The majority of these districts provide sufficient expenditure data for ISBE to complete the SLFS on their behalf.
-For FY 2023, ED has granted ISBE permission to report SLFS data for this population of districts; for the remainder, it will simply submit SBER data.
-Put differently, ISBE will complete SLFS reporting on behalf of all districts in FYs 2022 and 2023.
-Beginning in FY 2024, the SLFS report will be required for all school districts.
+These districts generally provide ISBE with sufficient data to complete SLFS on their behalf.
+Regardless of the reporting approach, SLFS is required for all districts.
 Any district that does not use the ISBE online tool will be required to report SLFS separately.
-The remainder of this document provides guidance for completing the FY 2024 SLFS.